Canon G1 X Mark III vs Fujifilm X-T20

 - More heavily discounted: Has been on the market for longer (launched in January 2017).

-Care should be taken when interpreting the review scores above, though.
-The assessments were made in relation to similar cameras of the same technological generation.
-A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
-Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.
+The above review scores should be interpreted with care, though.
+The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
+Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
+Also, please note that some of the review sites have changed their methodology and reporting over time.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 In case you are interested in seeing how other cameras pair up, just make your choice using the following search menu.
 As an alternative, you can also directly jump to any one of the listed comparisons that were previously generated by the CAM-parator tool.

 - Canon G1 X Mark III vs Canon M5

 - Canon G1 X Mark III vs Canon SX70

 - Canon G1 X Mark III vs Canon T3

 - Canon G1 X Mark III vs Canon XTi

 - Canon G1 X Mark III vs Fujifilm X-E2

 - Canon G1 X Mark III vs Leica V-LUX 5